unpoly/unpoly-site/README.md

 ## Deploying

-- In the `unpoly-guide` repo, call `middleman build`.
-This will generate/update the static HTML files.
-- Commit and push changes in `unpoly-guide`, including the static HTML files you just generated.
+1. Commit and push changes in `unpoly-guide`.
-- Commit and push changes in `unpoly`, which you might have changed while reviewing the documentation output.
+2. Commit and push changes in `unpoly`, which you might have changed while reviewing the documentation output.
-- Run `cap deploy` to push the changes to <http://unpoly.com>.
+3. Run `cap deploy` to push the changes to <http://unpoly.com>.
+Static files will be built during deployment.